Arania/gitpusshuten-website/content/about.md

 <% code do %>
   # Pushes develop branch to staging environment so for example you or your client can test it
-  gitpusshuten push branch develop to staging
+  heavenly push branch develop to staging

   # Pushes the master branch to production, which releases a new version of your application
-  gitpusshuten push branch master to production
+  heavenly push branch master to production

   # Pushes version "1.5.2" (git tag 1.5.2) of your application to production
-  gitpusshuten push tag 1.5.2 to production
+  heavenly push tag 1.5.2 to production

   # Pushes your application by a "git ref" to the staging environment
-  gitpusshuten push ref 1466496e89857fd2d9dbdefb13d86d994d1b319a to staging
+  heavenly push ref 1466496e89857fd2d9dbdefb13d86d994d1b319a to staging
 <% end %>